andrejcarlo/andreicarlo/content/projects/foundational/index.md

 ---
 description: Exploring the possibility of using foundational computer vision models for pedestrian detection
 # layout: "simple"
+summary: "Foundational models learn and generalize from large-scale image datasets created by scraping the entire web, meaning driving-related images (e.g. dashcam footage) could be part of the model's knowledge.
+With current advancements in foundational computer vision models, they could improve sensor fusion pipeline by increasing initial pedestrian detection accuracies and better complement the hand-crafted sensor fusion step."
 title: "Enhancing autonomous driving: leveraging frame‐based foundation models for improved pedestrian detection and sensor fusion"
 showTableOfContents: true
 ---